 Instruction is conducted mainly in the form of lectures, tutorials and seminars, and the language is English.
 The programme takes place in Uppsala.

 The tutors belong to the various research groups at the Department of Mathematics.
 These groups are very active and hold regular seminars where Master's students are welcome to attend.
-More information about the research is available on www.math.uu.se.

-If you want pursue a career in finance, this specialisation is the right way to go.
-Many of our alumni who have obtained a Master's degree in financial mathematics work as different types of analysts, mainly in the banking sector.
+If you want to pursue a career in finance, this specialisation is the right way to go.
+Many of our alumni work as different types of analysts, mainly in the banking sector.
 Another title that is becoming more common among our former students is data scientist.

-The Department of Mathematics arranges a career day for mathematicians once a year.
-There, mathematics students meet professional mathematicians who tell about their career paths.
+Career support The Department of Mathematics arranges a career day for mathematicians once a year.
+There, math students meet professional mathematicians who tell about their career paths.
 The department is also helpful with other types of contacts with the professional life.
 Learn more about career support for mathematics students.

-a total appraisal of quantity and quality of previous university studies; and
+an overall appraisal of previous university studies; and

 a statement of purpose (1 page).